ahangchen/Chromium_doc_zh/en/General_Architecture/Inter-process_Communication.md

 Some messages should be synchronous from the renderer's perspective.
 This happens mostly when there is a WebKit call to us that is supposed to return something, but that we must do in the browser.
 Examples of this type of messages are spell-checking and getting the cookies for JavaScript.
 Synchronous browser-to-renderer IPC is disallowed to prevent blocking the user-interface on a potentially flaky renderer.

-Danger: Do not handle any synchronous messages in the UI thread!
+**Danger**: Do not handle any synchronous messages in the UI thread!
 You must handle them only in the I/O thread.
 Otherwise, the application might deadlock because plug-ins require synchronous painting from the UI thread, and these will be blocked when the renderer is waiting for synchronous messages from the browser.

 ###Declaring synchronous messages